getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

 ### Bonus Cases

 You could implement a `maskFn` where only specific strings are blocked.
-For example a banking website could mask any numerical value, and then use a `mask` class for the few places that show your full name and address:
+For example, a banking website could mask any numerical value, and then use a `mask` class for the few places that show your full name and address:

 ```javascript
 const isNumber = require('is-number')